howion/notes/bookshelf/00-index.md

     * **Ecce Homo** by Nietzsche.
     * **Human, All Too Human** by Nietzsche.

     Well, I can hear your criticsm.
 I don't really read about History of Philosophy unless I need to.
 When I do, I use [Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/).
-Most of these are from high-school or prep school and I didn't include mainstream books such as Plato as I wasn't really able to comprehend them.
+I didn't include mainstream books such as Plato as I wasn't really able to comprehend them.
 I remember that I liked Nietzsche tho and tried to read in 3 different languages.

     Anyway, only philosophical matter I rather feel comfortable with is Philosophy of Science.
 So here we go: